JuliaPhylo/PhyloNetworks.jl/README.md

 Julia is a high-level and interactive programming language (like R or Matlab), but it is also high-performance (like C).
-To install Julia, go to http://julialang.org/downloads/
+To install Julia, go to http://julialang.org/downloads/ For a basic tutorial on Julia, see http://learnxinyminutes.com/docs/julia/

 IMPORTANT: Julia code is just-in-time compiled.
 This means that the first time you run a function, it will be compiled at that moment.
 So,